voxpupuli/onceover/README.md

 One or many tags that tests in this group should be tagged with.
 This allows you to run only certain tests using the `--tags` command line parameter. **NOTE:** Custom spec tests will always be run as they are not subject to tags

+**include_spec_files** *Default: [**/*]*

+Glob to select additionnal files to be run during `onceover` spec tests.

+Default is to select all files located in the repo spec directory, usually `spec/`.
+If you have some RSpec tests that depend on a different RSpec configuration than `onceover` or want, for example, to have a different job in your CI to run your own unit tests, you can use this option to select which spec files to run during `onceover` spec tests.

 ### factsets

 This gem comes with a few pre-canned factsets.
 These are listed under the `nodes` sections of `onceover.yaml` when you run `onceover init`.
 You can also add your own factsets by putting them in: